syamilhafiy/syamilhafiy/README.md

 ![Git](https://img.shields.io/badge/Git-F05032?style=flat&logo=git&logoColor=white)

 ## About This Page
-This is where I document my learning and practice as software QA.
+This is where I document my learning and practice as software QA in manual and automation.
 It has been a meaningful journey and I hope to start contributing in a real world testing soon.